The acetate of Black Star, as released

 A 2:51 edit of Britches was used on a

 8-Track Stereo only (CPS1 3082) release of 'A

 Legendary Performer Volume 3'.

-The Master of A Cane & A High Starched
+The Master of A Cane and A High Starched Collar

-Collar on 'Double Features' has the left and
+on 'Double Features' has the left and right channels

-A Cane & A High Starched Collar on
+A Cane And A High Starched Collar on the

 is taken from a vinyl source - probably 'A Legendary

 The movie version of Summer Kisses, Winter Tears was recorded as follows:-